schoeberl/chisel-lab/FAQ.md

 Comes from a missing pin assignment in the .xdc file.
 Look for the blue text in the warning/error messages, this will tell you what pins are unconstrained.

+### Unable to connect to Basys3 board
+Follow the instructions at [this link](https://www.xilinx.com/support/answers/59128.html).
+Make sure that you open your shell/command prompt as admin, and then navigate to the correct folder.
+I did not need to supply any command line arguments for this to work.